nthngoc277/redjourney/README.md

 # introduction

-This is a simple project that I used to try to integrate Rails + ReactJS + GraphQL.
+This is a simple project that I use to integrate Rails + ReactJS + GraphQL when learning GraphQL.

 About the idea, I found it on the way I try to get out of depression and improve myself.
 It is meditation, do one thing at a time and do it good, take note the thing I have learnt, the thing I am grateful for.